Post-Master's Career Pathways

 To earn your Post-Master's Certificate in Library and Information Science, you'll successfully complete 16 required units and master the program's student learning outcomes.
 The learning journey begins with a one-unit course that introduces our school's interactive online learning environment, followed by five three-unit courses in your selected career pathway.
 Each career pathway includes numerous courses from which to choose, and many courses focus on technology and leadership skills that you'll immediately use on the job.

-To get started, we invite you to explore the seven career pathways offered in our Post-Master's Certificate program and find the one that best fits your career objectives and interests.
+To get started, we invite you to explore the eight career pathways offered in our Post-Master's Certificate program and find the one that best fits your career objectives and interests.
 Each career pathway includes recommended courses.
 As a student in our Post-Master's Certificate program, you'll be assigned a faculty advisor who can help you choose your courses.

 Eight Career Pathways: